ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Because who got time to register parameter names and all of their typeMaps</blockquote>

 <h3>4.
-What’s New in React Native 0.76: Performance, Style, and DevTools Boost with Examples - <a href="https://medium.com/@hamzailyas/whats-new-in-react-native-0-76-performance-style-and-devtools-boost-with-examples-a8ac8d2e505c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Under the Hood: Exploring Objects, Companion Objects, and Annotations: @JvmStatic… - <a href="https://medium.com/@abhaysingbhosale123/kotlin-under-the-hood-exploring-objects-companion-objects-and-annotations-jvmstatic-71e1bf1128df" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamza Ilyas`**
+✍️ **posted by `Abhaysing Bhosale`**

-<blockquote>React Native 0.76 has introduced several exciting updates that make app development easier and more efficient.
-Whether you’re a beginner or…</blockquote>
+<blockquote>Hello!
+In this article, we will explore the inner workings of objects and companion objects in Kotlin, along with the annotations…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>